Natural Sleep Aids

 This is a popular natural sleep remedy that is thought to produce a calming effect and help induce restful sleep.
 Some consider passionflower to be one of the most potent sleep-inducing herbs.
 It is also used to reduce the symptoms of anxiety and even pain.

 When you're considering a natural sleep aid, remember that everyone is unique and what works for you may or may not work for someone else.
+As noted above, always consult your healthcare provider about your sleep issues and before trying natural sleep aids.

 Lifestyle Changes to Promote Sleep